thpsrun/THPSBot/README.md

 - Fixed an issue where deleting streams from the local database would fail.
 - Fixed an issue where therun.gg lookups would fail if the player skipped a split or if none was provided.
 - Fixed an issue where the emoji used for Tony's submissions failed to find the proper index if a message had more than 1 reaction.
+- Fixed an issue where errors would be returned if therun.gg does not return a HTTP Status 200.
 - Removed some obsolete modules.

 ### v2.0 - The CatBag Update